Plenty to explore

-Setting off from the tiny village of Mu Si, we headed east on the two-lane highway known by locals as the “back way” to the Wang Nam Kiew region.
-Wang Nam Kiew is well known as a pretty, mountainous getaway among locals but is virtually unknown to foreign travellers.
-Keeping an eye out for the area’s abundant wildlife, we sped past a cluster of gaudy resorts and into rolling green hills.
-Steep and rocky in parts, lush and soft in others, the Khao Yai mountains loomed over the southern horizon.
+Setting off from the tiny village of Moosri, we struck east on two-lane Highway 3052, the scenic way to Wang Nam Khiao.
+This area is well known as a pretty, mountainous getaway among Thais but is virtually unknown to foreign travellers.
+Keeping an eye out for wildlife, we sped past a cluster of gaudy resorts and into rolling green hills.
+The lush Khao Yai mountains loomed over the southern horizon.

-Although Thailand’s northern region is the country’s undeniable coffee production centre, quality beans are grown here as well, and a plethora of countryside cafes offer strong brew along the road.
-Like the quiet one we stopped at, cafes in this neck of the woods often double as charming antique shops.
+Although Thailand’s northern region is the country’s undeniable coffee production centre, quality coffee beans are grown here as well, and a plethora of countryside cafes offer strong brew along the road.
+Cafes in this neck of the woods often double as antique shops or tiny guesthouses.

 Rejuvenated from the local brew, we rolled passed a small reservoir and several hillside farms growing corn and sunflowers.
-We’ve never been to Italy’s Tuscan region, but I imagine it to look and feel something like this — cool but comfortable air, rolling fields of golden flowers, endless shades of green.
+We’ve never been to Italy’s Tuscan region, but we imagine it to look and feel something like this -- cool but comfortable air, rolling fields of golden flowers, endless shades of green.

-Before long, we emerged into nondescript Wang Nam Kiew town, where we briefly hopped on the busy truck road (route 304) to Nakhon Ratchasima.
-Desiring a swift return to the countryside, we followed signs for Pha Ket Tawan viewpoint, and were soon snaking through the hills once more.
+Before long we hopped on Route 304, a fairly busy road that cuts north to Khorat and south between Khao Yai and Thap Lan national parks.
+Desiring a swift return to the countryside, we followed signs for Pha Ket Tawan viewpoint and snaked through the hills.

-The road gradually grew narrower — the air almost cool enough for a sweater as our altitude heightened — and soon we emerged into the tiny viewpoint park of Pha Ket Tawan.
-Don’t ask me why, but the thing to do here is rent sling-shots from a little park office and fire acorns into the mountain vastness beyond the look-out — or artillery — platforms.
+The road gradually grew narrower -- the air almost cool enough for a sweater as our altitude heightened -- and soon we emerged into the tiny viewpoint park of Pha Ket Tawan.
+Don’t ask us why, but the thing to do here is rent sling-shots from a little park office and fire acorns into the mountain vastness beyond the look-out -- or artillery -- platforms.

-White storm clouds moved in quick, but after a couple of minutes of drizzle (we hardly noticed thanks to the deviously fun sling-shooting), rays of sun began piercing through patches of clear sky.
-Everything we’d seen up to this point had been nice, but it was here that we were first blown away by Wang Nam Kiew’s grandeur.
+White storm clouds moved in quick, but after a couple of minutes of drizzle (we hardly noticed thanks to the deviously fun sling-shooting), rays of sun pierced through patches of clear sky.
+Everything we’d seen up to this point had been nice, but it was here that we were most impressed by Wang Nam Khiao’s beauty.

-On the way back towards Wang Nam Kiew town, we stopped off at Mr Mushroom farm for a snack of mushroom ice cream and mushroom french fries (both delicious, and totally normal in these parts).
+On the way back towards Wang Nam Khiao town, we stopped off at Mr Mushroom farm for a snack of mushroom ice cream and mushroom fries, both delicious and totally normal in these parts.

-With a cool dusk rolling in and plenty of mushrooms in our stomachs, we wove our way back towards Khao Yai as waning sunlight mixed with patchy mist.
-Seeking one last adventure, we made our way up to Mongkut Kiriwan Chedi at the top of a small mountain considered sacred by locals, where we were treated to 360-degree scenes of angelic sun and clouds, hilltop farmhouses and dramatic mountains.
+With a cool dusk rolling in and mushrooms filling our stomachs, we wove our way back towards Khao Yai as waning sunlight mixed with mist.
+Seeking one last adventure, we made our way up to Mongkut Kiriwan Chedi at the top of a small mountain, where we were treated to 360-degree scenes of angelic sun and clouds, hilltop farmhouses and dramatic mountains.

-For the most part, it’s a straightforward route for the 70 kilometres to Wang Nam Kiew, although when you hit the giant statue of a bull in the middle of a roundabout, take the soft right, not the sharp one directly after the roundabout.
-If wanting to hit Pha Ket Tawan, take a left in Wang Nam Kiew town onto route 304 and U-turn to the southbound lanes immediately, then hang another left after a couple of kilometres, following the blue sign for “Pha Ket Tawan viewpoint”.
+For the most part it’s a straightforward route for the 70 kilometres to Wang Nam Khiao, although when you hit the giant statue of a bull in the middle of a roundabout, take the soft right, not the sharp one directly after the roundabout.
+If wanting to hit Pha Ket Tawan, take a left in Wang Nam Khiao town on Route 304 and U-turn to the southbound lanes immediately, then hang another left after a couple of kilometres, following the blue sign for “Pha Ket Tawan viewpoint”.
 From here you could continue south on 304 to the wild gaur viewing tower at Khao Phaeng Ma, from where 304 continues south into Prachinburi province.